mihohoi0322/getAzureUpdate/README.md

-# information
+## What is this?
-1. get a Azure Update information [blog](https://azure.microsoft.com/ja-jp/updates/)
+This repository is a program that retrieves Azure Update information and saves it in csv.
-2. choice a category
-3. filterling > month
-4. output css

-# WHY?
-Azure 更新情報を持ってきて CSV に保存する。
-カテゴリと月をフィルターできる
+The information to be retrieved is the update information for the current month and the previous month.

+## How to use
+1. Download the repository
+2. Install the required modules
+   3. `pip install -r requirements.txt`
+3. Run the program
+4. Check the csv file